aanuj20/aanuj20/README.md

 - Hi, I’m Anuj maurya 👋

-- 👀 I’m interested in Python Developer.
+- 👀 I’m interested in Python Developer or Data Analysis with NumPy, Pandas, Matplotlib, Seaborn.

-- 🌱 I’m currently learning Web Framework.
+- 🌱 I’m currently learning machine learning.

-- 💞️ I’m looking to collaborate on Full Stack Development.
+- 💞️ I’m looking to collaborate on Machine Learning projects.

 - 📫 How to reach me: +91 8009272529.